On this page:

 - Click the Evaluate button.
 The Result read-only field shows the evaluation output.
 If the specified expression cannot be evaluated, the Result field explains the reason.

 Evaluating Expressions in the Editor

-However, Quick evaluate expression helps you view the expression value using the keyboard only.
+You can also use the Quick Evaluate expression functionality that lets you view the value of an expression using the keyboard only.

 Select a code fragment with the mouse, or by clicking